My Sister Eileen (1955)

 The Sherwood sisters have just arrived in New York from Ohio, and they’re exhausted after a day of apartment searching.
 So when Papa Appopolous (Kurt Kasznar) tells them that he has the perfect apartment for rent, they follow him into the basement.
 Rather trusting, if you ask me, but fortunately this story doesn’t turn into a murder mystery.

-As you can see, this is another of those stretched out, crazy-wide CinemaScope films (like Daddy Long Legs, Kismet, and To Catch a Thief, which was shot in the similarly wide VistaVision).
+As you can see, this is another of those stretched out, crazy-wide CinemaScope films (like Daddy Long Legs, Kismet, Desk Set, and To Catch a Thief, which was shot in the similarly wide VistaVision).
 The image is almost twice as wide as the standard Academy ratio.
 For a more detailed discussion of aspect ratios, check out this website.

 It’s a terrible basement studio apartment, but Eileen convinces Ruth to take it.
 She’s tired and overwhelmed, and Big Sister Ruth can’t say no to her little sis, even when it comes to renting this “concrete catacomb!”